 Thai Bodywork is ideal for everyone.
 You do not need to be strong or flexible to receive this style of work.
 I use a variety of modalties and bodywork techniques as well as my own personal style to support each individuals needs, limitations, body type and age.
 It appeals to all people, and is effective, because I treat you with respect while encouraging you to let go of physical and emotional restrictions and to go beyond your present limitations.
 Clients often report feeling taller, expanded, refreshed, much more aware of thier body.
 It is a great aid in helping with both recovery and maintaining good health.

 “I had body work done by Linda today and was extremely happy with my experience.
 Going in to my session, I was unable to sit on the floor with my legs crossed without being in pain.
 By the end of my session with her, I was able to comfortably sit on the floor without a problem.
 Linda has a true talent for what she does.
 With her caring personality and passion for her trade she really makes you feel comfortable and ready to relax.
 I would highly recommend her to anyone.”
 Lisa Borgo

 My style of Thai Massage is unique.
 I have combined all my trainings and 1000’s of hands on sessions to create a style that goes beyond manipulating the physical body or working on symptoms.
-It uses a body-mind-spirit approach that combines bodywork with energy, breath, sensitivity, intution, quality of touch, effective client communication and excellent therapy work.
+I use a body-mind-spirit approach that combines bodywork with energy, breath, sensitivity, intution, quality of touch, effective client communication and excellent therapy work.
 Set in a quiet meditative atmosphere, session lengths vary, from 60 minutes up to 3 hours.
 You choose how long you wish for your session to last.
 No matter what you decide, after you step through the portal and return to the outer world, I promise, you’ll feel what so many of my clients have felt … renewed, peacefully energized and transformed.